Silent Assassin (song)

 The song was nominated for Best Single at the Rolling Stone Australia Awards.

 Music video

 The Milo Lee directed music video premiered on YouTube on 6 July 2023.
 It sees a battle-ready Maidza performing her song in the desert.

 Reception

 Conor Lochrie from Rolling Stone Australia said "The track is anthem of self-empowerment and self-confidence, the sound of two artists at the top of their game combining to strong effect."

 Courtney Fry from Triple J called the collaboration "the link up of the year... showing off the precision and speed of both artists."
 Fry said "With Tkay's laser-focused bars and Flume's abrasive production, it's one that'll ring around in your ears for ages."

-Walden Green from The Fader said "On 'Silent Asassin'... both artists are most definitely in the zone."
+Walden Green from The Fader said "On 'Silent Asassin' [sic]... both artists are most definitely in the zone."